MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 Use the Tax Year-End Closing window to prepare your tax records for a new year.

-When you close the tax year, the accumulated year-to-date tax totals in the Tax Detail Maintenance window are cleared and transferred to last year’s tax totals.
+When you close the tax year, the accumulated year-to-date tax totals in the Tax Detail Maintenance window are cleared and transferred to last year's tax totals.
 Separate year-to-date tax totals can then be recorded for the new year.
 Any tax amounts you enter after closing the tax year are added to the new year-to-date total.

-If you’re keeping historical data, you can view tax totals for historical years using the Tax Detail History window.
+If you're keeping historical data, you can view tax totals for historical years using the Tax Detail History window.

 Closing a tax year affects all the tax details you entered.
 To help ensure the